Kwpolska-graveyard/kru/kpg/README.md

 INSTALLATION
 ------------
-Edit kpgtemplate.html and the kpg file.
+Edit kpgtemplate.html and run configure.
 Want to use XHTML (you shall not!) - edit Markdown.pl.

 NOTES
 -----